u-wut-m8/datapeace-backend/README.md

 ### Instructions
 - The project is hosted on [Datapeace API Assignment](https://github.com/u-wut-m8/datapeace-backend).
-- Clone the project from command line using 'git clone https://github.com/u-wut-m8/datapeace-backend' or download as ZIP.
+- Clone the project from command line using `git clone https://github.com/u-wut-m8/datapeace-backend` or download as ZIP.
-- Go to mongoDB executables folder on local machine using 'cd /[path-to-installed-mongoDB]/bin'.
+- Go to mongoDB executables folder on local machine using `cd /[path-to-installed-mongoDB]/bin`.
-- Run mongoDB using './mongod --dbpath /[path-of-project-folder]/mongo-data.'
+- Run mongoDB using `./mongod --dbpath /[path-of-project-folder]/mongo-data.`
 - Change current working directory to the project directory.
 - All required modules are listed as dependencies package.json file of project folder.
-- Download dependencies using 'npm install'.
+- Download dependencies using `npm install`.
-- Run the server through command line using 'node server.js'.
+- Run the server through command line using `node server.js`.
 - Go to [http://localhost:3000](http://localhost:3000) and start testing. :+1:

 ### Routes